cvaldemar/silex-perch/README.md

 Example:

     {{ perch_runtime() }}
+    {{ perch_location('/index') }}
     <h1>{{ perch_content('Title') }}</h1>
     <p>{{ perch_content('Body') }}</p>

-Note: You must call perch_runtime to initialize the Perch runtime.
+Note: You must call perch_runtime to initialize the Perch runtime and perch_location to specify the page location.
+Perch will use the location to categorize content elements in the backend.

 Todo
 ----